-When you have them
+When you might have targeted drug treatments

 Brentuximab is sometimes used to treat Hodgkin lymphoma that has come back after treatment or when previous treatments have not worked.

 You might have rituximab if you have advanced nodular lymphocyte predominant Hodgkin lymphoma (NLPHL).
 This is a rare type of Hodgkin lymphoma.

 You usually have rituximab with chemotherapy.
 You might have this combination of treatment when you are first diagnosed, or if the lymphoma doesn't respond to chemotherapy or has come back.

 The Scottish Medicines Consortium (SMC) have approved the drug pembrolizumab as a treatment for Hodgkin lymphoma that has come back after treatment or is not responding to treatment.
 It is approved in people aged 3 years and above.

 The National Institute for Health and Care Excellence (NICE) are expected to make a decision about pembrolizumab in February 2022 for the rest of the UK.

 Most of the targeted therapy drugs for Hodgkin lymphoma are drips that you have into your bloodstream (intravenously).
 Your treatment team will tell you how often and when you have them.

 The side effects depend on the type of drug you have.
 Common side effects include: